Eastern, Southern and Central Africa

 MEDA Staff - Eastern, Southern and Central Africa Programs

-Languages ‒ Adam is fluent in English and French.
+Languages - Allison is fluent in English, proficient in Spanish and currently learning French.

 Experience - Ashlea holds a Master of Development Practice degree from the University of Waterloo and Bachelor of Social Sciences degrees in both Economics and International Economics and Development from the University of Ottawa.
 Ashlea's international work experience includes conducting her Master's research in Kisumu, Kenya for Millennium Cities Initiative as well as working as a Gender & HIV/AIDS Program Assistant for REFORD in Nkando, Malawi.
 Ashlea was also an International Development Management Fellow for the Aga Khan Foundation Canada where she was employed as a Monitoring and Evaluation Officer for the Coastal Rural Support Program in Pemba, Mozambique.
 Prior to these international experiences, Ashlea worked with the Canadian Red Cross Society where she began as a Program Assistant for Haiti Shelter and Reconstruction and later became a Program Associate for all of the Haiti Program Operations.